Eugénie Grandet: Plot summary

 Charles then writes to Eugénie of his new engagement, telling her that he does not love his new fiancée, but that love is merely an idealistic dream, and that Eugénie's simple country lifestyle is completely incompatible with his own.
 He also demands the return of his dressing case, and encloses a check for the balance of the gold coins.
 Eugénie is shocked by this news and cries.
-She is also visited by Mmme des Grassins, who has a letter from her husband, in which, outraged at Charles's behavior towards him, he declares his intention to stop protecting Charles from the creditors, and have him officially declared bankrupt, ruining Charles's newfound social standing.
+She is also visited by Mme des Grassins, who has a letter from her husband, in which, outraged at Charles's behavior towards him, he declares his intention to stop protecting Charles from the creditors, and have him officially declared bankrupt, ruining Charles's newfound social standing.

 Later that day, her priest comes visiting to advise her to fulfill her Catholic duty to marry and produce heirs to her fortune.
 She decides to marry Cruchot, under the conditions that he must never attempt to consummate their marriage.
 Cruchot readily agrees, motivated by Eugénie's wealth, and ensures they both sign a will under which the deceased spouse leaves their entire fortune to the survivor.

 Cruchot is sent by Eugénie to Paris to pay off Charles's creditors in full, ensuring no bankruptcy is called.
 She also sends Charles a letter agreeing with him that she is indeed very different to him, and their lifestyles are indeed completely incompatible.
 Charles realises that Eugénie is actually extremely wealthy (having been fooled by Felix's miserly behaviour): Cruchot taunts him with the fact that Eugenie is actually far wealthier than Charles.

 Cruchot goes on to become president of the superior courts, but dies before achieving his final ambitions of attaining a peerage, and before Eugénie's death, which both he and Eugénie knew he had long hoped for, in order to inherit her wealth.
-After his death, Eugénie - inheriting Cruchot's wealth - remains in the old Grandet household, living as parsimoniously as they had always lived, donating her accumulated wealth to charitable causes.
+After his death, Eugénie – inheriting Cruchot's wealth – remains in the old Grandet household, living as parsimoniously as they had always lived, donating her accumulated wealth to charitable causes.

 The novel ends as it begins, with the latest round of suitors paying visits to the Grandet household, in the hope of marrying the wealthy Eugénie.